 Colorado is projected to have one of the highest growths in STEM career opportunities over the next decade.
 Our students need resources for STEM education and pathways to explore careers in STEM in order to be prepared for the 21st century workplace.
-Our Community Foundation is making STEM Education for K-12 students a priority in the counties we serve.
-From LEGOs for elementary schools to coding devices, 3D printers and robotic labs for middle and high school students, your donation will help give our students the tools they need to be successful.
+Our Community Foundation has supported many projects throughout our seven counties and continues to support specific programs through our donor advised funds.
+From LEGOs for elementary schools to coding devices, 3D printers, and robotic labs for middle and high school students, your donation will help give our students the tools they need to be successful.

 Central’s STEM Academy’s expanding robotics program